particle-iot/docs/src/content/reference/device-os/firmware.md

 - Network is kept on if used as a wake-up source (Gen 3 devices only).
 - BLE is kept on if used as a wake-up source (Gen 3 devices only).
 - GPIO, UART, ADC are only kept on if used as a wake-up source.
-- OUTPUT GPIO are disabled in ultra-low power mode.
+- GPIO are kept on; OUTPUT pins retain their HIGH or LOW voltage level during sleep.
 - Can wake from: Time or GPIO.
 On Gen 3 also analog, serial, BLE, and network.
 - On wake, execution continues after the the `System.sleep()` command with all local and global variables intact.